Imogen Sutton

-Imogen Mo Sutton is a Canadian–British producer-director, the daughter of artist Philip Sutton and widow of animator Richard Williams.
+Born January 1st, 1950, Imogen "Mo" Sutton is a Canadian–British producer-director, the daughter of artist Philip Sutton and widow of animator Richard Williams.
 She is perhaps best known for producing the animated short film Prologue, that earned her a nomination for the Academy Award for Best Animated Short Film with Williams.
+As of August 2026, she is now 76 years old.